Loft Conversion Cost

 Fixtures That Don’t Fit

-If you are sourcing the fixtures like baths, showers and sinks, you can sometimes find that they don't fit in the room.
+If you are sourcing fixtures like baths, showers, and sinks, you can sometimes find that they don't fit in the room.
 Make sure to start planning early.
-You should especially consider where the water supply will be, and how much space you have for doors to open etc.
+You should especially consider where the water supply will be and how much space you have for doors to open.

 Missing Planning Permission

-If you need planning permission, because of the scope of the work or because the building is listed, then it can be very expensive to solve.
-You might even end up having to undo all the work.
+If you need planning permission because of the scope of the work or because the building is listed, it can be expensive to resolve.
+You might even have to undo all the work.

 If there is any chance you might need planning permission, you should speak to the local council.
-You can get a notice of lawful development for £100-£400.
-This will protect you in the future from any disputes.
+The cost for a notice of lawful development is between £100 to £400.
+This will protect you from any disputes in the future.

 If a loft conversion does not meet building regulations, then you may wish to ‘remove it’.
-It depends on what sort of loft conversion it was, and how difficult it would be to get it to meet building regulations.
+It depends on what sort of loft conversion it was and how difficult it would be to meet building regulations.

-The simplest option would be to remove the staircase and replace it with a standard loft access hatch.
-The cost for this would be around £500-£1,000.
+The simplest and cheapest option would be to remove the staircase and replace it with a standard loft access hatch.
+The cost of removing a loft conversion staircase would be between £500 to £1,000.

 Hiring a Loft Conversion Specialist Checklist